elatov/elatov.github.io/_posts/2013-09-22-backing-rsync-to-pogoplug.md

     - sbin/
     - share/
     - src/

 The first one (**backup**) is the backup "package", which contains all the configuration files and the script which puts it all together.
-I was using **grive** (check out <a href="http://virtuallyhyper.com/2013/02/sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/02/sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive/']);">this</a> post for more information) to synchronize that between all the hosts, so there is no need to back it up.
+I was using **grive** (check out [this](http://virtuallyhyper.com/2013/02/sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive/) post for more information) to synchronize that between all the hosts, so there is no need to back it up.
 The rest are folders created by the OS which I never use.
 So I drop everything that I don't need and if I install software under that directory later on, it will be included in the backup.
 Lastly here is how my *fed* (media server) configuration looked like for the **/home/elatov** folder:

     $ cat fed-home_elatov
     - .gstreamer-0.10/